Celine Dion releases first video since revealing her rare neurological disorder

 Story highlights

-Weeks after she revealed her battle with the neurological disorder Stuff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.
+Weeks after she revealed her battle with the neurological disorder Stiff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.

-Weeks after she revealed her battle with the neurological disorder Stuff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.
+Weeks after she revealed her battle with the neurological disorder Stiff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.

-Weeks after she revealed her battle with the neurological disorder Stuff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.
+Weeks after she revealed her battle with the neurological disorder Stiff Person Syndrome, singer Celine Dion released a new video message for the occasion of Christmas.

 "Merry Christmas, everyone," the Canadian superstar said in a video posted to Instagram and Twitter on Christmas Eve.
 "Wishing you love, happiness, the best of health."